RavuAlHemio/FxAutorefreshOnDemand/README.md

-# Firefox Autorefresh on Demand
+# Firefox Auto-Refresh on Demand

 Firefox extension, written using the Firefox add-on SDK.